- Height: 14-17 inches

 The size of a Miniature Husky largely depends on its breeding, but most weigh around 35 pounds.

 As is true of the larger Siberian Husky, the Mini Husky displays several behaviors similar to the dog’s genetic ancestor the wolf.
 Rather than barking, Mini Huskies often howl.
 These dogs are also athletic and agile.
 When properly trained, the Mini Husky makes a great family pet because they are very loyal and affectionate.
 They tend to get along well with children and are not aggressive with other dogs.
 Though the Mini Husky may chase cats, they can be trained not to.
+Training might be difficult, but the pay off is absolutely worth it.
+All of the best things in life require effort.
+Your Mini Husky is no exception.

 Common Health Problems

 Because Miniature Huskies are simply smaller Siberian Huskies, they have the same health problems as the larger breed.
 The most common health problems seen in this breed include genetic conditions like glaucoma, progressive retinal atrophy, seizures and laryngeal paralysis.
 Fortunately, this breed has a very low risk for hip dysplasia.
+So that’s something!

 The average life expectancy of this breed is between 12 and 14 years.
+About average for a dog of this size.

 Like larger specimens of the breed, the Miniature Husky is an intelligent and curious dog.